bigalv69/modules/doc/source/modulefile.rst

  The *string* parameter has to be enclosed in double-quotes if there's more than one word specified.
 Words are defined to be separated by whitespace characters (space, tab, cr).

-.. mfcmd:: modulepath-label directory label

- Assigns *label* string to modulepath *directory*.
-This *label* is used on :subcmd:`avail` output to refer to the modulepath.

- The parameter *directory* corresponds to a fully or partially qualified modulepath.
-If *directory* is ``.`` (dot) then the current directory of the modulerc file defining this command is assumed.

- .. only:: html

-    .. versionadded:: 5.4

 .. mfcmd:: prepend-path [-d C|--delim C|--delim=C] [--duplicates] variable value...